Skip to main content

 Secure your wireless security network

-All wireless devices, including a security system, are dependent on the home’s Wi-Fi network.
-It’s essential to configure your wireless router for maximum security.
-First and foremost, follow the manufacturer’s instructions to change the default settings for the IP address and password.
-Never use default settings, or a hacker could easily oust you from your own network.
+All wireless devices, including a security system, are dependent on the home’s WiFi network.
+It’s important to configure your wireless router for maximum security.
+Follow the manufacturer’s instructions to change the default settings for the IP address and password.
+Never use default settings, as these are easier for a hacker to break into.

 Effective encryption